-Having wasted so much time, and having brought the country to the brink of chaos and crisis, the UK Government must now agree to the SNP’s plea to halt or revoke Article 50 to give us more time beyond the March 29 deadline.
+Having wasted so much time, and having brought the country to the brink of chaos and crisis, the UK Government must now agree to the SNP’s plea to halt or revoke Article 50.
 This would stop the UK crashing out of the EU and allow a sensible debate about the choices now available to take place and an informed choice to be made.

 We believe that MPs should come together to support a new referendum on EU membership.
 The debate in 2016 has been consistently shown to have been manipulated and undermined by misinformation and false promises.
 The truth has now been laid bare and in the absence of a consensus in Parliament the choice must be put back to the people.